Khumbu Region: Trekking, Tourism, and the Iconic Glacier

 Geography and Location

 The Khumbu region encompasses both Sagarmatha National Park (above Monju) and its Buffer Zone (between Lukla and Monju).
 The headwaters of the Dudh Koshi River, a major Ganges tributary, flow through the central Khumbu Valley.
-The region's dramatic mountainous terrain, characterized by deep valleys and towering peaks, creates challenging conditions with cold, snowy climate and difficult trails that demand respect from all who visit.
+The region's dramatic mountainous terrain, characterized by deep valleys and towering peaks, creates challenging conditions with a cold, snowy climate and difficult trails that demand respect from all who visit.

 The Khumbu Glacier and Icefall

 The Khumbu Glacier, located between Mount Everest and the Lhotse-Nuptse ridge, is the world's highest glacier.
 Its elevation ranges from 4,900 meters at the terminus to 7,600 meters at its source.
-Scientists believe this glacier formed during the last great Ice Age approximately 500,000 years ago.
+Scientists believe this glacier formed during the last great Ice Age, approximately 500,000 years ago.

 The Khumbu Icefall, lying just above Everest Base Camp, presents the first major challenge for climbers aiming to summit Everest.
 This ever-changing labyrinth of crevasses, seracs, and ice towers requires careful navigation.
 The glacier moves approximately one meter (three feet) daily, causing constant ice movement that forms deep crevasses and creates massive ice blocks that can collapse without warning.
 While trekkers can view the Icefall from a safe distance at Base Camp, stepping onto it is reserved for experienced climbers due to extreme danger.